GMPavanLab/dynsight/docs/source/entropy.rst

 ---------------------------------

 Shannon entropy is not univocally defined for continuous variables, but the difference between the entropy of different distribution is.
+For continuous variables, we need to use the Kozachenko-Leonenko (KL) estimator, passing the argument `method="kl"`.
 Let's compute the difference between the Shannon entropy of two Gaussian distributions, with standard deviations respectively equal to 1 and 2, which should be 1 bit.

 .. testcode:: recipe4-test

-    n_sample = 10000000
+    n_sample = 100000
     data_1 = rng.normal(loc=0.0, scale=1.0, size=n_sample)
     data_2 = rng.normal(loc=0.0, scale=2.0, size=n_sample)

-    gauss_entropy_1 = dynsight.analysis.compute_kl_entropy(
+    gauss_entropy_1 = dynsight.analysis.shannon(
         data=data_1,
-        units="bit",
+        method="kl",
+        base=2,
     )
-    gauss_entropy_2 = dynsight.analysis.compute_kl_entropy(
+    gauss_entropy_2 = dynsight.analysis.shannon(
         data=data_2,
-        units="bit",
+        method="kl",
+        base=2,
     )
     diff = gauss_entropy_2 - gauss_entropy_1
-    # diff = 1.0010395631476854
+    # diff = 0.9994806386420283

 Entropy of a continuous multivariate variable